Cup of Joe (band): 2020–2024: Patutunguhan and Severino's departure

-2025–present: Silakbo
+2025–present: Silakbo and Sandali

 On January 17, Cup of Joe released their debut studio album Silakbo (lit.
 'Outburst'), which explores the five stages of grief: denial, anger, bargaining, depression, and acceptance.
 One of the album's tracks, "Multo" (lit.
 'Ghost'), had previously been released as a single on September 14, 2024.

 The band began their second major concert, also titled Silakbo, in February, with a performance at the Araneta Coliseum.
 The concert paid tribute to their roots in Baguio, featuring stage visuals of pine trees and throwback sets under their alter egos Pink Penoy Club and Pink Soda.
 During the concert, the band briefly split into two groups for special performances: Gian Bernardino, Xen Gareza, and CJ Fernandez performed as Pink Penoy Club, covering Eraserheads songs such as "Alapaap", "Pare Ko," and "Ang Huling El Bimbo," in tribute to classic OPM.
 Bernardino, Gareza, and Fernandez, apart from being college roommates, were also the last members to complete the band lineup.
 Meanwhile, Ridao and Fernandez reunited as Pink Soda, performing songs by Australian band 5 Seconds of Summer, including "Heartbreak Girl" and "She Looks So Perfect", the latter featuring guest singer Maki.
 They concluded their set with Maki's own track, "Namumula".
 Other guest performers included Keanna Mag and Janine Teñoso.